 You’ve made the commitment.
 Now it’s time to start your training.
-Our resident cycling expert, Dena Eaton, is here to help.
+Our resident cycling expert, Dena Eaton, has shared some of her best training tips on our blog to help you prepare.
 She’s got the advice and tips you need to help you prepare.
-You can find them all on our blog along with great info on the research your ride is supporting and what to expect during the week, but here are a few of our favorites:
+Here are a few of our favorite tips from Dena:

 Training Plan Basics